bigomics/omicsplayground/docs/modules/mod2_clustering.rst

     family of genes (or gene sets) can best discriminate the groups.

-Input slider
+Input panel
 --------------------------------------------------------------------------------
-Users can find more information by clicking ``Info`` in the input slider.
+Users can find more information by clicking ``Info`` in the input panel.
 It also contains settings for the analysis, where users can specify the level analysis in the ``Level`` and select a family of features in the ``Features``.
 Furthermore, under the *Options*,